 Commercial pilots are trained to squawk a universal hijack code (7500), if they are subject to an attempted hijacking, thereby notifying FAA controllers on the ground.
 The fact is that not one of the eight pilots (four pilots and four co-pilots) on the four hijacked planes performed this action.

-Update: New footage of WTC has been released on June 1, 2018 from FOIA request.
-Go to full screen.
-The money shots start at 45:25 showing good quality footage of the molten metal streaming off the building.
-At 47:15 the building goes down, with some of the best footage ever of the sheer dustification of the structure.
-He slows it to 0.25 speed at 47:30.
-End 49:45.
+UPDATE: New footage of the WTC on 9/11 was released on June 1, 2018, as the result of a FOIA request.
+Go to full screen in the video below.
+The money shots start at minute 00:45:25, showing good quality footage of the molten metal streaming off the building.
+At 00:47:15, the building goes down, with some of the best footage ever of the sheer dustification of the structure.
+He slows it to 0.25 speed at 00:47:30.
+End at 00:49:45.